wellingtonsilverio/expo-bare-jest-detox/README.md

-# React Native Expo Bare Template with Jest, Testing Library and Detox
+# React Native Expo Bare Template with Typescript, Jest, Testing Library and Detox
+Project creted with Expo template Bare and configured for unit testing and e2e

 ## Run project